jamesafranke/jamesafranke.github.io/README.md

 # Food Security

 ## Heat stress for cattle
-Cattle are by far the most economically imporant livestock species worldwide, with estimated over 1 billion animals.
+Cattle are by far the most economically important livestock species worldwide, with estimated over 1 billion animals.

 We employ a meta-analyis of published cattle heat stress studies.